Young Scholars

 History

-The Young Scholars Program was initiated in Utica, New York, at a meeting between the Superintendent of Utica Schools and the President of Utica College.
-Few, if any, minority students were graduating from T.R.
-Proctor High school, and the two met to discuss the plight of these students.
+The Young Scholars Program was initiated in Utica, New York, by representatives from the Utica City School District and Utica University.
+Their goal was to address the problem that few minority students were graduating from T.R.
+Proctor High School in the early 1990s.
+This collaboration led to the creation of the Young Scholars Program.

 After two years of developing and fine-tuning, the first cohort of Young Scholars students was selected.
-In the summer of 1993, these students attended enrichment classes at Utica College.
+In the summer of 1993, these students attended enrichment classes at Utica University.
 During the 1994-95 school year, Young Scholars became part of the New York State supported Liberty Partnerships Program (LPP).
-[Young Scholars Liberty Partnerships Program is also referred to as YSLPP]